trueos/sysadm-docs/client_handbook/sysadmclient.rst

 previous updates were applied.
 These timestamps are especially useful when using :ref:`Life Preserver` to roll back to a previous update.

-.. index:: sysadm, remote connections
+.. index:: Manage remote connections
 .. _Managing Remote Connections:

 Managing Remote Connections